Dam: IntCH GCH CH Hollyhock SHE Returns “Holly”[View Pedigree] [View OFA Health Certifications] [View Holly’s Photo Gallery]

 5 weeks old

 This was a transition week for the boys.
 They got larger play areas, were introduced to new noises and small toys and Blue boy got started on “real food”.
-Later in the week they were moved to Deb’s house where they will begin their daily grooming, start eating real food, get introduced to more adult bichons, and get a chance to go outdoors if the weather permits.
-We will post video clips ASAP.
+Later in the week they were moved to Deb’s house where they began their daily grooming, started eating real food, and were introduced to more adult bichons.
+They also had a chance to go outdoors for the first time.
+The most interesting thing that happened this week was seeing Dee Dee become kind of a surrogate mother to the boys.
+Her latest litter just left for their new homes and now Holly’s litter is here.
+Dee Dee is very attentive to them and Holly allows it.
+Dee Dee takes naps with them and plays gently with them.
+It is fascinating to watch.

 4 weeks old